amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 There are 4 basic operations that we can do in every Linked List:

-1. `addLast`: appends element to the end of the list (tail)
+1. `addLast`: appends an element to the end of the list (tail)
 2. `removeLast`: deletes element to the end of the list
-3. `addFirst`: Adds element to the begining of the list (head)
+3. `addFirst`: Adds an element to the beginning of the list (head)
-4. `removeFirst`: Removes element from the start of the list (head/root)
+4. `removeFirst`: Removes an element from the start of the list (head/root)

 **Append/Removing element to the end of a linked list**

-There are two basic cases.
-If the list (root) doesn't have any element yet we just make this node the head of the list.
+There are two primary cases.
+1) If the list (root) doesn't have any element yet, we make this node the head of the list.
-Contrary, if the list already has elements, then we have to iterate until finding the last one and appending our new node to the end.
+2) Contrary, if the list already has elements, then we have to iterate until finding the last one and appending our new node to the end.

 {% codeblock LinkedList.prototype.addLast lang:js %}
   addLast(value) { // similar Array.push